RetroShare/RetroShare/build_scripts/OSX/MacOS_X_InstallGuide.md

 ## Compile RetroShare

-You can now compile RetroShare into Qt Creator or with Terminal
+You can now compile RetroShare into Qt Creator or via Terminal

        cd retroshare
        qmake; make